Raj-Ayush/Weather-Forecast/README.md

 # Weather-Forecast
-In this project a user can access the current weather of specific loaction which is search by user.
+In this project a user can access the current weather of specific location which is searched by user.